nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### List categories with food running low: `runninglow`

 Displays a list of food categories which total quantity is below a specified minimum limit.
+This command also displays the existing quantities along with its limits for each category.
+Note that these limits can be modified with the [`setlimit`](#modify-the-minimum-quantity-limits-setlimit) command.

 Format: `runninglow`